susana769/mws-restaurant-stage-3/README.md

 	 	npm start

 ## Second step:
-	· Download the code in the current repository
-	· Run console and execute:
+	· Download, in a diferent directory, the code in the current repository · Run console and execute:
 		npm install
 		python -m http.server 8000

-	NOTE: depend of your Python version, you should type: python -m SimpleHTTPServer 8000
+	NOTE: for Python version 2.x you should type: python -m SimpleHTTPServer 8000

-		visit localhost 8000
+	· Go to localhost:8000

 ## Usage